 O’Brien said the removal statistics suggest that the the FCMP did not take on illegal immigrants most likely to flee.

 “I think the cases were cherry-picked, because the people who were getting it were likely to get something [from the court], so they had an interest in returning,” he said.

-The Alternative to Detention program favored by the Trump administration uses electronic-monitoring devices and other technology, as well as case managers, to help ensure court attendance.
+The Alternative to Detention program favored by the Trump administration uses electronic monitoring devices and other technology, along with case managers, to help ensure court attendance.
 Participants either wear global-positioning satellite (GPS) ankle monitors, report by telephone or submit to monitoring by a cellphone application called SmartLINK.

 ‘Extremely Expensive’ Option.
 Despite its apparent success, O’Brien expressed skepticism that it is a viable solution for all illegal immigrants coming across the border with their children.

 “These are very labor-intensive programs … They simply are not going to have the manpower they need to do the kind of supervision they need to make it work,” he said.

 Added Vaughan: “It’s extremely expensive.
 You have to have a contractor who monitors all these ankle bracelets.”

 And sometimes, Vaughan added, releasing illegal immigrants can have disastrous consequences.
 She pointed to a 2015 case in which an illegal immigrant who had been released on a $10,000 bond to await his deportation case killed a convenience store clerk in Mesa, Arizona.